popphp/docs/getting_started/modules.rst

 Module Objects
 --------------

-Module objects can be thought of as "mini-application objects" that allow you to easily extend the functionality of your application.
+Module objects can be thought of as "mini-application objects" that allow you to extend the functionality of your application.
 Module objects accept similar configuration parameters as an application object, such as ``routes``, ``services`` and ``events``.
 Additionally, it accepts a ``prefix`` configuration value as well to allow the module to register itself with the application